JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 Release date: TBD

-- Feature: Debugger for failing to grab a list or play a channel
 - Pro Feature: Backup and restore the app data in local file
+- Bug fixes: Fix cast feature and push it into the second level menu

 ## v1.0.52

-Release date: July
+Release date: 2026/7/27

+- Feature: Debugger for failing to grab a list or play a channel
 - Improvement: Bring record into the first level menu
-- Bug fixes: Fix cast feature and push it into the second level menu

 ## v1.0.51